Heart Attacks, strokes and cardiac arrests don't stop for COVID-19.

 Idaho TSE STEMI Education Module...

 This education module is available on the TRAIN Idaho website for EMS providers to earn 1hr of CEU.
 Click on the link below and type in the search field Idaho TSE STEMI Education for EMS.
 Then click on the Launch button to load the course.
 Once completed, you can print your certificate.
 Please contact Maegan Kautz at (208) 334-4904 or email: firstname.lastname@example.org, if assistance is needed.
+Don't forget to complete the Idaho TSE Stroke Education for EMS module, also 1hr of CEU.

 Bureau of EMS & Preparedness